ms-iot/samples/NoPopups/NoPopUps.md

 ## Load the project in Visual Studio

+You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip) , or by cloning te repository, and navigating to the `samples\NoPopUps`.
+The sample code is available in C# as a Universal Windows Platform App.
+Make a copy of the folder on your disk and open the project from Visual Studio.

+## Configure, Build and Deploy the App.
+* Choose you CPU (eg ARM for Raspberry Pi2 or 3, x86 for the desktop).
+* Set the build type, Debug or Release
+* * For the desktop clear the IOTCORE definition as follows:
+* * For IoT-Core (eg RPI2/3) set the IOTCORE definition as follows:
+* Go to the project property pages _(Menu: Project-->NoPopUps Properties)_ and select the **Build** page.
+In the _Conditional Symbols_ box add or remove the IOTCORE definition.
+Definitions must be separated by a semicolon.
+Note that when you set these definitions, they only apply for the current CPU and build type.
-You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip) and navigating to the `samples\NoPopUps`.
-The sample code is available in either C#.
+You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip) , or by cloning te repository, and navigating to the `samples\NoPopUps`.
+The sample code is available in C# as a Universal Windows Platform App.
 Make a copy of the folder on your disk and open the project from Visual Studio.

 ## How to download: